Jbleezy/BO2-Reimagined/README.md

 * Grief: spawns every 4-6 minutes
 * Grief: can lock perks and the Mystery Box

+### Panzersoldat
+* No longer receives additional damage from Boomhilda or Ray Gun Mark 2

 ## Weapons
 * Switch to melee weapon by pressing the Previous Scorestreak button (same button as the Time Bomb and Maxis Drone)
 * Inspect weapon by pressing the Alt Fire button